An adult living with parents starts a business: what are the implications?

 Rent allowance

-Do you receive rent allowance (huurtoeslag)?
-If a child is living at home and has their own income, the parent may receive less.
-Is the child younger than 23?
-Then the Netherlands Tax Administration will not count part of their income when calculating the rent allowance.
+If you have a child living at home with their own income, you may get less rent allowance (huurtoeslag).
+Is your child younger than 23?
+Then the Netherlands Tax Administration will not count part of your child's income when calculating the rent allowance.
 This exemption (in Dutch) also applies in the year the child turns 23.

 Healthcare benefit